To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 When we tested out both, it was much easier to set up a fence boundary with SpotOn by simply walking the perimeter of the area I wished to contain.
 Halo was not as user-friendly and less accurate, so we found the setup process a bit frustrating.
 You could drop posts, but they weren’t in the right spots, and then we had to figure out how to drag and drop them to the right location.
 Plus, Halo uses more linear fence lines, whereas SpotOn more easily contours to the shape of your space.

-SpotOn is the hands-down winner when it comes to easily creating fence zones.
-It also allows for a larger number of zones and is more accurate than Halo.
+SpotOn is the winner when it comes to easily creating fence zones.
+It also allows for more zones and the ability to create zones is a bit easier than Halo.

 Features Winner: SpotOn